matplotlib/matplotlib/doc/devel/testing.rst

 in the root directory of the repository.

-pytest can be configured via a lot of `commandline parameters`_.
+pytest can be configured via a lot of `command-line parameters`_.
 Some particularly useful ones are:

 =============================  ===========